 There are many things to consider when choosing a ghostwriter to assist you.

 - Budget: One of the most important considerations is your budget, which will likely determine the level of expertise you can expect.
-(Read more about what you can expect to pay for editorial freelancers.)
+If you're new to the ghostwriting game, you may want to read more about what you can expect to pay for editorial freelancers.

-- Experience and Credentials: You will also want to consider the work a writer has previously done; ideally, you’ll be able to find someone who has worked on similar projects before, which should make yours go more smoothly.
-Request resumes and writing samples from writers, so you can see their credentials and work product; also be sure to ask for, and contact, some references.
+- Experience and Credentials: You will also want to consider the work a writer has previously done.
+Ideally, you want someone who has worked on similar projects, which should make your project go more smoothly.
+Request resumes and writing samples from writers, so you can see their credentials and the work they've produced.
+Also, be sure to ask for several referenc—and contact them.

-- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writers to get a sense of whom you connect with—after all, you’ll be spending quite a lot of time with this person, and you may be sharing intimate details of your life and your thoughts.
-And if everything goes well, you might want to continue collaborating and write more books together.
+- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writers to get a sense of who they are and if you'll be compatible.
+After all, you’ll be spending a lot of time with this person, and you may be sharing intimate details about yourself.

 Generally speaking, the ghostwriting relationship should be a highly collaborative one.
 The most effective ghostwriters are the ones who can help you produce the best version of your vision.
 To do so, they will often conduct extensive recorded interviews to get a sense of your voice, style, and personality.
 As with any relationship, open communication, clear boundaries, and manageable expectations are key to avoiding conflicts and keeping the work flowing.